-The arrangement requires the Council to pay the Facilities Payment Sum (a single bullet payment of £181m) which equates to 85% of the construction costs of the project.
-The plant has passed its acceptance tests and payment was made in June 2016.
+The arrangement requires the Council to pay the Facilities Payment Sum (a single bullet payment of £180m) which equates to 85% of the construction costs of the project.
+The plant has passed its acceptance tests and payment is due on 31 May 2016.